How to Find a Good Reiki Practitioner: Avoid These 5 Mistakes

 The best reiki practitioner isn’t the one with the most certificates — it’s the one who helps you feel safe enough to let go.
 You’ll know when you’ve found them.

-If you’re ready to see what reiki can do for you, book a Reiki Energy Healing session at Wabi Sabi Zen Spa.
+If you’re ready to see what reiki can do for you, book a Reiki Energy Healing session with Tamara at Wabi Sabi Wellness.
 Give yourself that hour.
 You might walk out feeling a little lighter, a little clearer, and a lot more yourself.